Postmates Driver Review 2022: How Much Do Postmates Drivers Make?

 - Flexibility: Postmates allows you to log in and out as you want to accept deliveries.
 There are no expectations for you to work a certain number of hours each month.

-- Support options: Postmates has a robust library of questions, answers and topics to choose from if you need help.
-You can also get assistance via live chat through the Postmates Fleet app, via email or by calling the Postmates Support number.
+- Support options: You can get assistance via live chat through the Uber Eats app, via email or by calling.

 - Ease of use: The app is intuitive and easy to use for claiming orders and making deliveries.

 You can also earn money by referring other drivers.
-Earning a referral bonus depends on how many deliveries your referral completes in their first month.
-The bonus amounts and expectations vary by city.
+Earning a referral bonus depends on how many trips your referral completes and other conditions.

 Postmates drivers are independent contractors.
 This means you are responsible for claiming your earnings and paying taxes when you file each year.